Cultural consensus theory: Analysis

-An advantage of cultural consensus is the availability of necessary sample size information and that necessary sample sizes do not need to be very large.
+Cultural consensus theory provides estimated sample size information to achieve different degrees of accuracy.
 Sample size determination in a consensus analysis is similar to other types of analyses; namely, that when variability is low, power is high and small samples will suffice.
 Here, variability is the agreement (competence) among subjects.
-For the formal model, sample size can be estimated from the level of agreement (e.g., assuming a low average competence level of .50), the proportion of items to be correctly classified (assuming a high level, .95), and high confidence (.999) a minimum sample size of 29 (per subgroup) is necessary.[1,5] For higher levels of competence and lower levels of accuracy and confidence, smaller samples sizes are necessary.
-Similarly, sample size can be estimated with reliability theory and the Spearman–Brown prophecy formula (applied to people instead of items).
-For a relatively low level of agreement (an average correlation of .25 between people, comparable to an average competence of .50) and a high degree of desired validity (.95 correlation between the estimated answers and the true answers), a study would require a minimum sample size of 30 subjects.
+An added advantage is that weighted responses achieve accurate results with relatively small sample sizes.
+For the formal model, sample size can be conservatively estimated with a low level of agreement (e.g., average competence level of .50), a high proportion of items to be correctly classified (.95), and with high confidence (.999) so that a minimum sample size of 29 (per subgroup) would be necessary.
+For higher levels of competence and lower levels of accuracy and confidence, smaller samples sizes are necessary.
+Similarly, sample size can be estimated with reliability theory and the Spearman–Brown prophesy formula (applied to people instead of items).
+Conservatively, using a low level of agreement (an average correlation of .25 between people, comparable to an average competence of .50) and a high degree of desired validity (.95 correlation between the estimated answers and the true answers), a study would require a minimum sample size of 30 subjects.

-In summary, cultural consensus theory offers a framework for estimating cultural beliefs.
-A formal model is based on the decision-making process model of how questions are answered (with parameters for competence, response bias, and guessing).
-The model proceeds from axioms and uses mathematical proofs to arrive at estimates of competence and answers to a series of questions.
-The informal model is a set of statistical procedures that provides similar information.
-Given a series of related questions, the agreement between people's reported answers is used to estimate their cultural competence.
-Cultural competence is how much an individual knows or shares group beliefs.
-Since the extraction of individual competencies depends upon having a single factor solution, the ratio of the first and second eigenvalues (> 3:1) serves as a goodness-of-fit indicator that a single factor is present in the pattern of responses.
-Culturally correct answers are estimated by weighting and combining individuals’ responses.
+Impact and Extensions

+Cultural consensus theory offers a systematic framework for estimating cultural beliefs and provides a quantitative estimate of those beliefs and their accuracy.
+Cultural consensus theory has had a large impact on anthropology and has diffused widely through other disciplines.
+Because cultural consensus theory has provided a technique for the quantifying cultural beliefs, investigators have been able to measure variation around normative cultural beliefs and link that variation to other social and psychological variables.
+For example, those whose lifestyle corresponds more closely to cultural ideals and norms tend to experience less stress and fewer depressive symptoms.

+The formal and informal models described above focus on the most widely disseminated, original cultural consensus models.
+Newer versions and implementations have expanded the available models to a fully Bayesian model.
+Results from this model now suggest that models are best estimated with large eigenvalue ratios (much larger than 3:1, possibly as small as 5:1).
+Models can accommodate multiple sets of answers (subgroups or subcultures), and can estimate parameters for guessing and response bias.
+Models are also available that can accommodate ordinal data and social network data.